samiransarii/mooon-light/README.md

 ###### With Skins package

 [Skins](https://packagecontrol.io/packages/Skins) provides a simple and efficient way to change themes, save your own presets and quickly try out new looks.
-Activation is as simple as opening up the command palette, running `Select Skin` and choosing `Ayu - Dark` or `Ayu - Light` from the list.
+Activation is as simple as opening up the command palette, running `Select Skin` and choosing `mooon-light` from the list.

 ###### Via Preferences